cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 Effects on the services (after `tolerationSeconds`):

-* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready having the lowest replication lag.
+* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready, having the lowest replication lag.
   That pod becomes the new primary.
 No effect otherwise.

 * `-r`: the pod is removed from the service.

 ## Manual intervention

-In case of undocumented failure, it might be necessary to manually intervene to solve the problem.
+In the case of undocumented failure, it might be necessary to intervene to solve the problem manually.

 !!!
 Important
     In such cases, please do not perform any manual operation without the